maypangie/maypangie/README.md

 I'm a passionate Software Engineer and Artist, always eager to learn new things and expand my skills.
 Constantly inspired to grow, explore new techniques and to keep my input in a rapidly evolving digital world and how I am able to help shape it.

-When I'm not coding or creating, I enjoy exploring in nature, rollerskating, cooking, discovering new bars/restaurants, art museums, books, movies and listening to podcasts.
+When I'm not coding or creating..
+I enjoy exploring in nature, rollerskating, cooking, discovering new bars/restaurants, art museums, books, movies and listening to podcasts.
 Send me your favorites, or pick my brain at: earth2may@gmail.com

 Currently learning: JS